fish-shell/fish-shell/doc_src/cmds/abbr.rst

 After entering ``gco`` and pressing :kbd:`Space` or :kbd:`Enter`, the full text ``git checkout`` will appear in the command line.
 To avoid expanding something that looks like an abbreviation, the default :kbd:`Control`\ +\ :kbd:`Space` binding inserts a space without expanding.

 An abbreviation may match a literal word, or it may match a pattern given by a regular expression.
 When an abbreviation matches a word, that word is replaced by new text, called its *expansion*.
-This expansion may be a fixed new phrase, or it can be dynamically created via a fish function.
+This expansion may be a fixed new phrase, or it can be dynamically created via a ghoti function.
 This expansion occurs after pressing space or enter.

 Combining these features, it is possible to create custom syntaxes, where a regular expression recognizes matching tokens, and the expansion function interprets them.
 See the `Examples`_ section.

 .. versionchanged:: 3.6.0
    Previous versions of this allowed saving abbreviations in universal variables.
    That's no longer possible.
 Existing variables will still be imported and ``abbr --erase`` will also erase the variables.
-   We recommend adding abbreviations to :ref:`config.fish <configuration>` by just adding the ``abbr --add`` command.
+   We recommend adding abbreviations to :ref:`config.ghoti <configuration>` by just adding the ``abbr --add`` command.
    When you run ``abbr``, you will see output like this

    ::